Consensys/quorum-docker-Nnodes/README.md

 # quorum-docker-Nnodes

+## Modify by me
+  * Add support for Quorum 2.2.0.
-Add support for Quorum 2.2.0 and Clique consensus engine.
+  * Add support for Clique consensus engine

 Run a bunch of Quorum nodes, each in a separate Docker container.